 There are so few people out there that can blend the online marketing and the music business together and succeed with it, that I'm constantly amazed at how accessible John is for the single low monthly rate - not sure if that will always be the case?

-On top of that, you have others who are exactly in your shoes and asking the questions that you'd like to ask - so the forum works on many different levels.
+You'll often see others who are exactly in your shoes and asking the questions that you'd like to ask - so the forum works on many different levels.
 It's great having access to a place where the people get what you're trying to accomplish and can either help you directly or point you in the right direction!

-There is plenty of resources that are mentioned both in John's trainings plus in the Insiders Forum that most musicians would never know exist - much less how they can be used to help market your music online.
+There is plenty of resources that are mentioned both in John's lessons plus in the Insiders Forum that most musicians would never know exist - much less how they can be used to help market your music online.

 I know what you're thinking - there must be some downside to this program right?
 Well, initially John said that it was more for the 'marketing nerds' and to some extent I agree:

 It's $27 each month - but that is a steal for what you get.
-I've heard of similar training that is offered to internet marketers that is usually $67 - $97/month and often the guru won't even be active in the forums; John's in there day in and day out and has well over 2,000 posts at the time that I'm updating this article.
+I've heard of similar training that is offered to internet marketers that is usually $67 - $97/month and often the 'marketing guru' in question won't even be active in the forums; John's in there day in and day out and has well over 2,000 posts at the time that I'm updating this article.

 Heck, even watching the video will teach you a thing or two about the realities of the music business today!
 So check it out and see if the Music Marketing Manifesto Insider Circle is right for you.